 - increased strain with the victim’s employer.

-However, some of these drawbacks are not present in some cases.
-For example, when victims accept a compromise and release settlement, they may not be allowed to return to work with the same employer.
-Their future medical care would have been covered with the lump sum payment.
 If the worker subsequently aggravates the injury, the workers’ compensation insurer may find itself paying for that future medical care, all over again.
 For this reason, many insurers require the injured worker to get a new job in order to finalize a compromise and release settlement.

 - State of Illinois Workers’ Compensation Commission, “Fiscal Year 2020 – Annual Report.”